-If you want to avoid being taken advantage of during your greatest time of need, be sure to get help from a truck accident lawyer in Dallas who will ensure liability is evaluated fairly in your truck accident insurance and civil claims.
+If you want to avoid being taken advantage of during your greatest time of need, be sure to get help from a truck accident lawyer in Fort Worth who will ensure liability is evaluated fairly in your truck accident insurance and civil claims.

-What Are Some Common Injuries Seen in Truck Accidents in Dallas?
+What Are Some Common Injuries Seen in Truck Accidents in Fort Worth?

-Many people are quick to assume that you must have suffered a life-threatening injury to be entitled to financial compensation following a Dallas truck accident.
+Many people are quick to assume that you must have suffered a life-threatening injury to seek financial compensation following a Fort Worth truck accident.
 However, this may not be the case.
 As long as your injuries have had a substantial impact on your life, you may have the right to be compensated accordingly.

-With that being said, there are some types of injuries seen more frequently in Dallas truck accident claims than others.
+With that being said, there are some types of catastrophic injuries seen more frequently in Fort Worth truck accident claims than others.
 Some of these include: